 Skip to contents

-Returns a vector that contains all known or a subset of information about the standard weight equation for a given species, type of measurement units, and reference percentile.
+Returns a vector that contains information about the standard weight equation for a given species, including type of measurement units, reference percentile, method used to derive the equation, and literature source.

 Usage